hargun79/TermDepositSubscriptionPredictor/README.md

 # TermDepositSubscriptionPredictor
-This is a predicteive model that predicts if the client will subscribe to term deposit or not.
+This is a predictive model that predicts if the client will subscribe to term deposit or not.